Helping Authors Tell Better Stories

 To receive the first two lessons, all you have to do is sign up for a free trial of Fictionary.
 No credit card required.
 No obligations.

-The full 14-lesson course is included with a Fictionary subscription.
+The full 13-lesson course is included with a Fictionary trial – even if you don’t subscribe at the end of the trial.

 - Lesson 1: How To Use Fictionary To Make Your Story Work